-1. Awards are expected to be announced during the week of January 20, 2025.
-2. Grant award will not exceed \$56,000.00 per grant recipient.
-3. All grant funds must be expended by September 29, 2025.
+1. Awards are expected to be announced during the week of 9/29/2025.
+2. Grant award will not exceed \$33,000 per grant recipient.
+3. All grant funds must be expended by 9/29/2026.
 4. Renewals are subject to successful performance and the availability of future funds.

-Deadline for submission of all applications is December 27, 2024 3 p.m.
-EDT and must be submitted to bipartisansafercommunityactrfi@mha.ohio.gov
+Deadline for submission of all applications is 9/5/2025

+by 3 p.m.
+EDT

+and must be submitted to [bipartisansafercommunityactrfi@mha.ohio.gov](mailto:bipartisansafercommunityactrfi@mha.ohio.gov)

-SECTION V. CONDITIONS AND OTHER REQUIREMENTS
+SECTION V.CONDITIONS AND OTHER REQUIREMENTS

-According to requirements of Ohio Revised Code (ORC) 126.07, OhioMHAS agreements are not valid and enforceable until the Office of Budget and Management (OBM) certifies the availability of appropriate funding, as indicated by the approval of the Purchase Order (PO).
+\According to requirements of Ohio Revised Code (ORC) 126.07, OhioMHAS agreements are not valid and enforceable until the Office of Budget and Management (OBM) certifies the availability of appropriate funding, as indicated by the approval of the Purchase Order (PO).
 The selected applicant(s) may neither perform work nor submit an invoice for payment for work performed for this project for any time period prior to the PO approval date.
 The OhioMHAS Agreement Manager will notify the selected applicant(s) when the requirements of ORC Section 126.07 have been met.

-Subject to all applicable approvals, the agreement period is expected to run from approximately January 2025 through September 2025.
+\ \ Subject to all applicable approvals, the agreement period is expected to run from approximately 10/1/2025 through 9/29/2026.
 Renewal of the agreement(s) will be contingent upon availability of funding, satisfactory performance, the continued need for the services described herein, and all required approvals.